-The HRPP reports to the Assistant Vice President of Research and Sponsored Programs, who is responsible for its operations.
+The HRPP reports to the Associate Dean for Research and Sponsored Programs, who is responsible for its operations.
 Personnel in the ORSP may liaise between investigators, the IRB, the IO and the Business Affairs Office.
 The ORSP is equipped with necessary office, meeting, and storage space along with appropriate equipment to perform the functions of the HRPP.
-The adequacy of personnel and other resources are assessed annually by the Assistant Vice President of Research and Sponsored Programs.
+The adequacy of personnel and other resources are assessed annually by the Associate Dean for Research and Sponsored Programs.
 The institutional Signatory Official provides resources to the IRB and HRPP, including adequate space and staff for IRB business.
 Resources provided for the IRB and HRPP are reviewed during the annual budget review process.